Prinoth (company)

-Prinoth is an Italian manufacturer of snow groomers and tracked utility vehicles.
+Prinoth is an Italian manufacturer of snow groomer, tracked utility vehicles (crawler carriers) and vegetation management equipment.
 The company's headquarters are located in Sterzing, South Tyrol, Italy.
+Prinoth is part of the High Technology Industries (HTI) group, which also includes Leitner, Skytrac and Demaclenko.
+It operates production sites in Italy, Canada, United States and Germany.

 With its fleet of snow groomers, Prinoth is active in slope preparation.
-Its utility vehicles are used as carrier vehicles and for vegetation and biomass management.
+Its utility vehicles are used as carrier vehicles and for vegetation and biomass management.Prinoth's headquarters and original plant are in Sterzing,where snow groomers are manufactured.
+Crawler Carriers and snow groomers are produced in Grandby, Quebec and vegetation management equipment in Herdwangen,Baden-Württemberg and St.Peter, Minnesota.The company operates an international spare parts logistics center in Telfs,Tyrol.

 History

-In 1951, Prinoth was founded when racing driver Ernesto Prinoth opened the predecessor of the current company, a garage.
+In 1951, Prinoth was founded, when racing driver Ernesto Prinoth opened the predecessor of the current company, a garage.

 In 1962, Prinoth produced his first P 60 prototype.
 Two years later, the first production vehicle rolled off the assembly line and developments continued over the years.

-In 2000, Prinoth was acquired by Leitner Group and continued the range as an independent company, becoming the world's most complete provider of snowcats.
+In 2000, Prinoth was acquired by Leitner Group and continued the range as an independent company and continued to operate under its own name.

 In November 2005, Prinoth acquired the design, engineering, R&D, service, parts and sales operations for the groomer range of Canadian manufacturer Camoplast's (previously Bombardier Inc) industrial vehicles division with Camoplast handling the manufacturing.

 In February 2009, Prinoth acquired the remaining development, design, production, sales and service operation of Camoplast's industrial vehicles division giving Prinoth a wider area of activity beyond snow groomers.
 With additional equipment of all types, thanks to their tracks, the robust vehicles are able to reach the most remote locations without sinking into mud or soft soil, unlike wheeled vehicles.

-In 2011, Prinoth acquired German forestry machinery manufacturer, AHWI.
+In 2011, Prinoth acquired a 51% stake in the German forestry machinery manufacturer AHWI Maschinenbau of Herdwangen, forming the basis of its vegetation management business.

+Since 2014 the Swedish company Släpliftprodukter AB of Ludvika, a manufacturer of tracks for snow groomers, belongs to Prinoth.

+In December 2020 Prinoth presented two alternative-drive concept vehicles : Husky eMotion, a battery-electric snow groomer with a 200 kW motor and a 190kWh battery, and Leitwolf h2Motion, powered by a hydrogen fuel cell driving a 400 kW electric motor.
+A second version of the Leitwolf h2Motion, using a hydrogen internal combustion engine, was presented on 23 September 2022.

+In October 2021 Prinoth purchased the entire capital stock of Jarraff Industries, an American manufacturer of right-of-way maintenance, land clearing and tree care equipment based in Saint Peters.

+In October 2024 Prinoth opened an expansion of its production facility in Granby.